 And I see my guess confirmed when I think about how "growing numbers" make us feel (or „lessening numbers“ in some cases).
 Instagram might be the most prominent example.
 Growing stats makes you feel like you have accomplished something in the right direction.
 But the same mechanism is everywhere.
 Sometimes we might wonder how very rich people still work so hard to get even richer.
 It is just the charming spell of numbers that we all fall for here and there :D It is incredible to see that for some, stamp collecting is doing that job (incredible! :D) or Pokemon cards (Ok, that is more relatable again).
 Also I am amazed sometimes by these mountain people, that you´d expect to be nature lovers mainly, but when you are hiking with them, it rather seems like they are on a relentless hunt for altitudes in metres. :D

 So yeah, I feel like sports is fulfilling that purpose.
-That is why sports so desperately needs clear measurements and ignores the obvious immeasurability of some activities :D It is sort of blind on two eyes to get objectivity.
+That is why sports so desperately needs clear measurements and ignores the obvious immeasurability of some activities :D It is sort of blind on two eyes in order to get objectivity (and everyone ignores it, so that the game goes on).
 And so sports derives its sense of "good" only by that which is technically measurable.
 No surprise then, that sports mostly revolve around countable things: higher, further, faster, more, less etc.

 A further key component of sports is the ranking, which is sort of the outcome of competition and measurement.
 A ranking serves a different but similar purpose as I think.
 It sort of deals with determining your own position, by using other peoples performance as a measure to define what success is.
 But I want to adress that gigantic topic in another article.